JoshuaGross/objc-ios-benchmarks/README.md

 * Execution time of Weak pointer: 20.823044
 * Execution time of Strong pointer: 12.632833

+## BenchmarkTryCatch

+Predictably, running code in a try/catch block as opposed to outside of a try/catch block is between 2-5 times slower.
+ Actually throwing an error is extremely expensive.
+No surprises here.
+Don't use NSExceptions for flow control.

+### Benchmark Results (iOS 7 ,iPhone 5)
+* Execution time of No try/catch: 0.991090
+* Execution time of Try/catch, no exception: 2.226909
+* Execution time of Try/catch, exception: 3119.177997

 ## BenchmarkArrayDeduplication

 Benchmarks for different ways of filtering duplicates in Objective-C (specifically on iOS).